PeterMortensen/Edit_Overflow/README.md

 company names, and hardware).

-Edit Overflow was originally only for Windows, but the first versions of a web application become available in July 2019.
-While not yet feature complete it covers the most important functionality.
+Edit Overflow was originally only for Windows, but the first versions of a web application became available in July 2019.
+While not yet feature-complete, it covers the most important functionality.